zainforbjs/cfwheels/guides/database-interaction-through-models/object-callbacks.md

 ### Special Case #1: findAll() and the afterFind() Callback

-When you read about the [afterFind()](https://api.cfwheels.org/model.afterfind.html) callback above, you may have thought that it must surely only work for [findOne()](https://api.cfwheels.org/model.findone.html)/ [findByKey()](https://api.cfwheels.org/model.findbyjey.html) calls but not for [findAll()](https://api.cfwheels.org/model.afterfind.html) because those calls return query result sets by default, not objects.
+When you read about the [afterFind()](https://api.cfwheels.org/model.afterfind.html) callback above, you may have thought that it must surely only work for [findOne()](https://api.cfwheels.org/model.findone.html)/ [findByKey()](https://api.cfwheels.org/model.findbykey.html) calls but not for [findAll()](https://api.cfwheels.org/model.findall.html) because those calls return query result sets by default, not objects.

-Believe it or not, but callbacks are even triggered on [findAll()](https://api.cfwheels.org/model.afterfind.html)!
+Believe it or not, but callbacks are even triggered on [findAll()](https://api.cfwheels.org/model.findall.html)!
 You do need to write your callback code differently though because there will be no `this` scope in the query object.
 Instead of modifying properties in the `this` scope like you normally would, the properties are passed to the callback method via the `arguments` struct.

 {% hint style="info" %}
 #### Column Types

 We recommend that you respect the query column types.
 If you have a date / time value in the query, don't try to change it to a string for example.
-Some engines will allow it while others (CF 2016 for example) won't.
+Some engines will allow it while others won't.
 {% endhint %}

 Does that sound complicated?
 This example should clear it up a little.
 Let's show some code to display how you can handle setting a `fullName` property on a hypothetical `artist` model.